 Call a doctor or pharmacist if any questions or concerns arise regarding any medication.

-Surgery may be needed for multiple breaks in the nose, persistent deformity, or damage to the inner portions of the nose.
+Surgery may be needed for severe or multiple breaks in the nose, persistent deformity, or damage to the inner portions of the nose.

 - Some simple surgeries can be performed in the doctor's office.